 - Published On August 10, 2017

-Protection of the environment and the effect of human activities on the same has been a major theme across the world for years now.
+The many different ways in which humans can affect the environment has been on close watch in recent years.
 One of the issues covered under the topic of environmental protection is the use and disposal of plastics.
 Plastic pollution has been an issue in various parts of the world for a long time now.
 While plastics are used in almost all spheres of today’s world from food packaging to shopping bags, their eventual disposal is causing more harm than good.

 People are concerned about the effects of plastics in the food industry as well as the impact on the environment.
 The concern for plastic pollution has extended to ocean and water bodies and the impact of these plastics on the aquatic ecosystems are finally being felt in the food web.
 A report published by The Guardian indicates that the rate of plastic waste in the United Kingdom stands at about 38.5 million plastics bottles per day.
 With such a high rate of waste generation, questions arise as to what the results are.
 Where are these wastes deposited and what are are their impacts?